westonkd/aircana/README.md

 In addition to Confluence sources, Aircana allows adding arbitrary public websites to a knowledge base.

-Websites are also refreshed when `aircana agent refresh <AGENT>` is used.
+Websites are also refreshed when `aircana kb refresh <KB-NAME>` is used.

 #### Structure

-Knowledge bases are stored within the plugin's agent directory.
+Knowledge bases are stored within the plugin's agents directory.
 For example:

 ```
 my-plugin/